ZoomInfo

 • CRM integration

 Sales engagement platforms give reps more time to sell by automating admin work.
 Sales professionals spend less than 36% of their week actually selling.
-Automation reclaims that time.
+Automation reclaims admin time and redirects it to conversations that close deals.

 "If you're writing emails and sending them manually, your ability to execute on that workflow is limited by the amount of people you have working on your team," says Maimone.
 "When a company realizes they've reached the limits of human efficiency, their only choice is to turn to technology and automation."